ThorbjoernJonsson/russi/README.md

 Following that, one of the players pushes the Deal button and the game starts.
 To put out a card, the player simply pushes the card, it's that simple!

 ## How the game works
 The card game Russi is a game I like playing a lot with my parents.
 It is simple but very strategic.
 Each player gets 8 cards on each end and can't show the other player.
 Then each player get's 18 cards on the table, 9 of the turn up and 9 turn down.
 The red line in the middle seperates player 0 from player 1.
 See pictures below.
-The picture above is the perspective of player 0 and the picture below is the perspective of player 1.
+The first picture below is the perspective of player 0 and the second picture is the perspective of player 1.

 ![Screenshot](pic1.JPG)